-This segment consists of foreign and domestic multinational companies with sales over Ch\$10,000 million.
+This segment consists of foreign and domestic multinational companies with sales over Ch\$10,000 million (U.S.\$15.0 million).
 The companies within this segment have access to many products including commercial loans, leasing, factoring, foreign trade, credit cards, mortgage loans, checking accounts, transactional services, treasury services, financial consulting, investments, savings products, mutual funds and insurance brokerage.

 This segment also consists of a Treasury Division which provides sophisticated financial products, mainly to companies in the Middle-market segment and Global Corporate Banking.
 These include products such as short-term financing and fund raising, brokerage services, derivatives, securitization and other tailor-made products.
-The Treasury Division may broker transactions and also manages the Issuer's investment portfolio.
+The Treasury Division may act as broker to transactions and also manages the Issuer's investment portfolio.